R'cif Mosque

-The R'cif Mosque (جامع الرصيف; also transliterated as R'sif, Ercif, er-Rsif, or Rasif) is a Friday mosque in Fes el-Bali, the old city (medina) of Fez, Morocco.
+The R'cif Mosque (جامع الرصيف; also transliterated as R'sif, Ercif, er-Rsif, or Rasif) is a congregational mosque in Fes el-Bali, the old city (medina) of Fez, Morocco.
 It has one of the tallest minarets in the city and overlooks Place R'cif in the heart of the medina.

 Location and name

 The mosque is located just west of Place R'cif, a large public square created in the 20th century to provide easier access to the interior of the medina (it is one of the only places inside the medina that can be reached by car).
 Its name means "Mosque of the Paved Road".
 It was built on a cliffside along the shore of the Bou Khrareb River (Oued Bou Khrareb) which passes through the center of the city, though the river is now hidden underground between Place R'Cif and the south edge of the city.
 The mosque is also near the central souqs (markets) of the city, stretching downhill from the Qarawiyyin area.